-Marriages: Joanna Shimkus (January 23, 1976-present); Juanita Marie Hardy (April 29, 1950-July 9, 1965, divorced)
+Marriages: Joanna Shimkus (January 23, 1976-January 6, 2022, his death); Juanita Marie Hardy (April 29, 1950-July 9, 1965, divorced)

-Nominated for two Emmy Awards.
+Nominated for two Primetime Emmy Awards.

-Lying about his age, he joined the Army at 16.
-Feigned insanity to win a discharge after nine months, and later admitted the ruse in his autobiography, "Measure of a Man."
+Lying about his age, he joined the Army at age 16.
+He feigned insanity to obtain a discharge after nine months, and later admitted the ruse in his book, “The Measure of a Man: A Spiritual Autobiography.”

 A heavy Bahamian accent and limited reading ability cost him an acting job at Harlem’s American Negro Theater.
 He overcame the accent by imitating radio announcers and improved his reading skills by studying newspapers.

-Has dual citizenship in the United States and the Bahamas.
+Had dual citizenship in the United States and the Bahamas.

-1950 - Film debut in “No Way Out," a study of violent racial prejudice.
+1950 - Film debut in “No Way Out.”

 August 28, 1963 - One of many Hollywood celebrities in attendance at the March on Washington.

-1967 - Stars in three of the highest-grossing films of the year, “In the Heat of the Night,” “Guess Who’s Coming to Dinner," and “To Sir, with Love.”
+1967 - Stars in three of the highest-grossing films of the year, “In the Heat of the Night,” “Guess Who’s Coming to Dinner” and “To Sir, with Love.”

-1980 - Publishes his autobiography, “This Life."
+1980 - His autobiography, “This Life” is published.

-1995 - Receives Kennedy Center Honors Lifetime Achievement Award
+1995 - Receives the Kennedy Center Honors.

-April 16, 1997- Appointed Bahamian ambassador to Japan.
+1997-2007 - Bahamian ambassador to Japan.

-2000 - Publishes second autobiography, "Measure of a Man: A Spiritual Autobiography."
+2000 - His second autobiography, “The Measure of a Man: A Spiritual Autobiography” is published.

 2002 - Receives an honorary Academy Award “in recognition of his remarkable accomplishments as an artist and as a human being.”